Pr3d4dor/WordPuzzleChallenge/README.md

 # Compiling

-Windows
+Windows:

 - You need to be in the main folder of the project then run the following commands on the command prompt (cmd):

 	- First run the command to compile the program "gcc WordPuzzleChallenge.c -o WordPuzzleChallenge".

 		- You need to have gcc configured in your PATH in windows for the command to work.

 		- If you have "make" in your PATH, you simply can run the command "make WordPuzzleChallenge".
 To remove the compiled executable you can execute the command: "make clean"

 	- After compiling the program, to execute it, do the command: "WordPuzzleChallenge".

-Linux/Unix based OS
+Linux/Unix based OS:

 - You need to be in the main folder of the project then run the following commands on the terminal:

 	- First run the command to compile the program: "make WordPuzzleChallenge".

 		- To remove the compiled executable you can execute the command: "make clean".

 	- After compiling the program, to execute it, do the command: "./WordPuzzleChallenge".